Vacancy and Unoccupancy Clauses in Property Insurance

 Vacancy and unoccupancy clauses can eliminate coverage for vandalism, fire, and other perils if your home is empty too long.
-Learn the critical difference between vacant and unoccupied.
+The critical difference explained.

 Your homeowner’s insurance policy almost certainly contains a vacancy clause — a provision that can reduce or eliminate your coverage if the property sits empty for too long.
 Most policyholders have never read this clause, and many insurance agents cannot explain it.
 But when a loss occurs at a property that has been unattended for 30 or 60 days, the vacancy clause is often the first thing an insurer reaches for to deny or reduce a claim.